-The Commission fully supports the Panel's conclusion that the JRC has a central role in support of Community policies.
-It has a neutral status which is of particular importance with respect to many aspects of Community regulation, as well as highly specialised facilities and capabilities which are needed to perform this function, some of which are unique in Europe.
+central role in support of Community policies.
+It has a neutral status which is of particular importance with respect to many aspects of Community regulation, as well as highly specialized facilities and capabilities which are needed to perform this function, some of which are unique in Europe.

-As in the case of national laboratories, the JRC is having to adjust its approach to face up to new realities and the Commission is committed to making the changes necessary for it to do so, including better focus on the areas in which it excels.
-Since 1988, a major effort has been made to build up contacts between the JRC and the academic and industrial research worlds.
+As in the case of national laboratories. the JRC is having to adjust its approach to face up to new realities and the Commission is committed to making the changes necessary for it to do so, including better focus on the areas in which it excels.
+Since 1988, a major effort has been made to build up contacts between the JRC and the academic and industrial research worlds, with a programme to improve the customer-contractor relationship for policy-related research.
+This effort has been strongly increased after the decision on the fourth framework programme and on the basis of the Council Conclusions of 26 April 1994 on the role of the JRC.
+Increasing the autonomy evidenced by the establishment of the JRC as a separate Directorate-General is one of the essential administrative and legal steps in this process.